 First and foremost, bracing is recommended to reduce the asymmetric load on the spine–an important contributing factor of scoliosis curve progression.
 During the growth phase, it’s critical to have the best 3D spinal brace–one that attempts correction rather than just trying to stop progression.

-Bracing is recommended for children and adolescents with idiopathic scoliosis (AIS) with progressive curves and remaining growth, usually with Cobb angles over 20º to 25º.
+Bracing is recommended for children and adolescents with idiopathic scoliosis with progressive curves and remaining growth.
 Research has shown that when an adolescent reaches skeletal maturity with Cobb angles at 30º or less, progression into adulthood is less likely (1).
-Controlling scoliosis during the adolescent years is essential.
-Time is of the essence when it comes to scoliosis.
+This is why controlling scoliosis progression during the adolescent years is essential.
+Time is truly of the essence when it comes to treating scoliosis.

 When should a child be braced for scoliosis?

 The recommendation for bracing for scoliosis is dependent upon one or a combination of factors including age, Risser sign, Cobb angle(s) and estimation of progression.
 Timely brace treatment should occur when curves approach 25º, or for curves of 20º or greater prior to the primary growth spurt.
 Timing depends on estimation of the stage of growth.
 A dramatic increase in a curvature can occur in only a few weeks time during a growth spurt.
 At Scoliosis 3DC we’ve treated one patient whose scoliosis increased by 13º in only 26 days.
-The increase was documented by x-ray of the weeks just prior to her arrival to our facility.
+The increase was documented by x-ray and occurred in the weeks just prior to her arrival for treatment at our facility.